mauriciofierrom/his-name-o/README.md

 # His Name O!

-This is a SPA to enter and keep track of multiple American-style BINGO boards games
+This is a SPA to enter and keep track of multiple American-style BINGO board games

 > [!CAUTION]
 > This is a work-in-progress (re)learning project, rushed for a particular use case